fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 #### Tidbit - There is no way to add forwarding rules to the Load Balancer using the GUI Console.
 For this step, we will need to open a cloud shell and use the Google SDK.
 As you will see in the following steps, we need to create forwarding rules to allow the load balancer to forward UDP ports 500 and 4500 to the FortiGate

-***The Load Balancer was created as part of Lab 2 in Project Two.
-The commands in this Task will need to be input in Project Two***
+**The Load Balancer was created as part of Lab 2 in Project 2.
+The commands in this Task will need to be input in Project 2**

 * We will be using the below Google sdk command to create the forwarding rule.
 Copy and paste the below command into your favorite text editor.
 The next few steps will help us get the require environment variables (project-id, lb-ip)